 Entry to an SA Water site is subject to the following conditions, unless expressly agreed by SA Water.

-(b) While on an SA Water site you must comply with any directions given by SA Water personnel or with instructions shown on any signs.
+(b) When on an SA Water site, you must comply with any directions given by SA Water personnel or with instructions shown on any signs.

 (d) When on an SA Water site, you are responsible for your own health and safety.
 You must look out for hazards on land and in the water, such as uneven surfaces, submerged objects, fallen branches, native fauna or sharp objects.

-(d) You may only access SA Water land and waters designated for public access, as gazetted and indicated by signs or other site markers,
+(g) You may only access SA Water land and waters designated for public access, as gazetted and indicated by signs or other site markers.

-(e) You may only enter SA Water land during opening hours.
-Outside these times, you must not enter or remain on SA Water land and waters.
-Unless indicated otherwise, opening hours are:
+(h) You may only enter an SA Water site during opening hours.
+Outside these times, you must not enter or remain on an SA Water site.
+Unless indicated otherwise, opening hours are as follows:

 - 7.30am - 5pm (Standard Time)

-Regardless of signage, SA Water land will be closed in the following circumstances:
+Regardless of signage, SA Water sites will be closed in the following circumstances: